Anti-Japanese resistance movement in Malaya during World War II

 There were several anti-Japanese groups in British Malaya during the Japanese Occupation.
-During this period, many groups were formed due to the alleged Japanese mistreatment of locals which caused discontent throughout the region.
-These were called anti-Japanese groups, the source of many anti-Japanese movements reflecting the local resentment of the time.
+During this period, multiple groups emerged in response to the purported mistreatment of locals by the Japanese, which resulted in widespread discontent throughout the region.
+These were called anti-Japanese groups, serving as the origin of numerous anti-Japanese movements that reflected the prevailing local resentment of the time.

 Malayan People's Anti-Japanese Army

 The Malayan People's Anti-Japanese Army (MPAJA) was a paramilitary group that was active during the Japanese occupation of Malaya from 1942 to 1945.
 Composed mainly of ethnic Chinese guerrilla fighters, the MPAJA was the biggest anti-Japanese resistance group in Malaya.
-Founded on 18 December 1941 during the Japanese invasion of Malaya, the MPAJA was conceived as a part of a combined effort by the Malayan Communist Party (MCP), British colonial government, and various anti-Japanese groups to resist the Japanese occupation of Malayan territory.
-Although the MPAJA and the MCP were officially different organizations, many saw the MPAJA as a de facto armed wing of the MCP due to its leadership being staffed by mostly ethnic Chinese communists.
+Founded on 18 December, 1941 during the Japanese invasion of Malaya, the MPAJA was conceived as a part of a combined effort by the Malayan Communist Party (MCP), British colonial government, and various anti-Japanese groups to resist the Japanese occupation of Malayan territory.
+Although the MPAJA and the MCP were officially different organizations, many saw the MPAJA as the de facto armed wing of the MCP due to its leadership being staffed by mostly ethnic Chinese communists.
 Many of the ex-guerrillas of the MPAJA would later join the MCP in its open conflict with the BMA during the Malayan Emergency.

 Resistance movement

 Because the MPAJA was the only local resistance to the Japanese during the war, Great Britain supplied it with officers and other resources.
-Upon British advice, the MPAJA avoided large-scale action against the Japanese, but after the war, its Communist-indoctrinated members emerged as heroes.
+Upon British advice, the MPAJA avoided large-scale action against the Japanese.
+But after the war, its Communist-indoctrinated members emerged as heroes.
 This army attempted a brief, unsuccessful seizure of political power before the British military returned.

 Strategies used to rebel against the Japanese

 The MPAJA cooperated with the British to combat the Japanese occupation.
-The communists and the British who were once enemies united to go against their common enemy, the Japanese.
+The communists and the British, who were previously adversaries, joined forces to confront their shared enemy, the Japanese.
 They waged a guerrilla war against the Japanese Army in Malaya.
 On 1 January 1944, MPAJA leaders arrived at the Force 136 camp and entered into discussions with the Force 136 officers.
-"It was agreed that in return for arms, money, training, and supplies the MPAJA would cooperate and accept the British Army's orders during the war with Japan..."
+"It was agreed that in return for arms, money, training, and supplies, the MPAJA would cooperate and accept the British Army's orders during the war with Japan..."
 The members from the MPAJA were provided training by the British to fight against the Japanese.
 After February 1945, more Force 136 groups were parachuted into Malaya to prepare for the Allied forces invasion of Malaya.

-However, Force 136 was unable to keep several pre-planned rendezvous with its submarines, and had lost its wireless sets; the result was that Allied command did not hear of the agreement until 1 February 1945, and it was only during the last months of the war that the British were able to supply the MPAJA by air.
+However, Force 136 was unable to keep several pre-planned rendezvous with its submarines, and had lost its wireless sets.
+As a result, the Allied command did not hear the agreement until 1 February 1945, and it was only during the last months of the war that the British were able to supply the MPAJA by air.